No one wants the hassle of trying to drag a heavy grill to the campsite or park for a cookout.

 If you have a very small space available for grilling and only need to cook for a small family, then a tabletop grill might be exactly what you need.

-1. Best Tabletop Charcoal Grill – Weber Go-Anywhere Charcoal Grill
+1. Best Budget Tabletop – Weber Go-Anywhere Charcoal Grill

 There’s something about cooking with charcoal at the park or beach that just feels right.